crlam0/cms/readme.txt

 2. extract files from 'sample-files.zip' as is
 3. rename 'local/config.php-sample' to 'local/config.php' and put your settings of database.
 4. rename 'local/settings.php-sample' to 'local/settings.php' and change default values if needed.
+5. run 'composer update'
-5. run 'bin/app db:restore' and choose 'dump-sample.sql'
+6. run 'bin/app db:restore' and choose 'dump-sample.sql'
-6. Enjoy !
+7. Enjoy !

 For access admin panel use 'admin/' url, user 'admin', password 'adminadmin' For enable debug mode run 'bin/app debug:on'